keptn/keptn/shipyard-controller/debugdocs/docs.md

 This will download the json data from the selected MongoDB collection.
 This can be then imported into MongoDB-compass for further debugging by opening an empty Database and then clicking on import.

 ![debugui](./dbdump.png)

-# FAQ
-## How to snakeshot in balanka

-* Trap the ball under the man’s foot.
-* Make sure that the point of contact between the foot and the ball is at, or very near, the top of the ball.
-This will prevent the ball from squeezing out prematurely.
-* Once the ball is secure, place your wrist on the handle.
-* Pull or push the handle with your wrist to move the ball sideways.
-* Turn the handle with your wrist, making the man do a backward somersault before striking the ball.